Smoking and Nicotine Dependence Research Lab

 E-mail: jlevin2@mail.yu.edu

-Emily Kim is a fourth-year student in the Clinical Psychology Health Emphasis PhD Program.
+Emily Kim is a fifth-year student in the Clinical Psychology Health Emphasis PhD Program.
 She completed a Bachelor of Science degree in Psychology and Biology from Stony Brook University, where she specialized in Neuroscience.
 During her undergraduate studies, she worked as a research assistant in Dr. Roman Kotov's lab, contributing to a 20-year longitudinal study on Schizophrenia.
 Additionally, she conducted an EMR study focusing on first responders present at the scene of the 9/11 incident as a 10 year follow-up study.
 After her undergraduate studies, she pursued her Master's at John Jay College of Criminal Justice, studying Forensic Psychology.
 There, she successfully completed her Master's thesis, delving into the intricate connections between substance use, neurocognitive abilities, and criminal recidivism under the guidance of Dr. Casey LaDuke.

 Currently, Emily is working on her doctoral dissertation project, which explores the relationship between traumatic brain injury, substance use, and neurocognitive functioning, which is overseen by Dr. Andrea Weinberger.
 Additionally, she is actively engaged in a systematic research examining the relationship between cannabis use, schizophrenia, and neurocognitive abilities.
 She has completed her pre-doctoral project on the relationship between substance use and discrimination among a sample of individuals with a mental health diagnosis.